JZ34345/AI-Usage-Cost-Dashboard/README.md

 ![Forecast](<img width="1408" height="881" alt="Forecast" src="https://github.com/user-attachments/assets/57609c07-b66b-4249-9c2c-1db9e0c53d3d" />)
   - *Forecast view gives cost prediction over the next 30 days using linear prediction.
 The value for this is the mean total cost due to various constraints.*

-## Requirements
-- macOS 15.0 (Sequoia)+
-- Swift 5.9+
-- Xcode 15+

-## License
-MIT License

 ## Glossary
-aggregation: The process of collecting data or information and combining it into a single summarized form.
+* **aggregation**: The process of collecting data or information and combining it into a single summarized form.

-anomaly: Something that is different from what is considered normal or standard.
+* **anomaly**: Something that is different from what is considered standard.

-drilldown: A way to analyze data by navigating from broad summaries to finer, more nuanced information within the broader data.
+* **drilldown**: A way to analyze data by navigating from broad summaries to finer, more nuanced information within the broader data.

-cluster: An interconnected group of individual nodes that process data at high speeds to run AI queries.
+* **cluster**: An interconnected group of individual nodes that process data at high speeds to run AI queries.

-node: A computer or server with CPU or GPU processors that processes data for AI.
+* **node**: A computer or server with CPU or GPU processors that processes data for AI.
 Multiple nodes often make up an AI cluster.

-prediction band: An area around the linear regression line that indicates possible areas where predictions may appear.
+* **prediction band**: An area around the linear regression line that indicates possible areas where predictions may appear.

-standard deviation: The measurement of how far something is spread out from the average.
+* **standard deviation**: The measurement of how far something is spread out from the average.

-linear regression: A method for modeling the relationship between two items or concepts by fitting a straight line to collected data.
+* **linear regression**: A method for modeling the relationship between two items or concepts by fitting a straight line to collected data.

-query type: A term that refers to what type of information a person is asking AI for an answer to.
+* **query type**: A term that refers to what type of information a person is asking AI for an answer to.

-threshold: A value that determines what constitutes an anomaly.
+* **threshold**: A value that determines what constitutes an anomaly.

-week-over-week-delta: A metric that calculates the change in usage cost between the current and previous week.
+* **week-over-week-delta**: A metric that calculates the change in usage cost between the current and previous week.